 Sort your branding

 To attract higher quality brands, you have to act the part.
-Refresh your logo and branding so it gives a top quality impression.
+Refresh your logo and branding, so it gives an impression of quality.
 Write enticing, intelligent copy for your website, detailing the depth of your skills and expertise.
 Wear the right clothing – look expensive.
-There's nothing more powerful than the right impression.
+There's nothing more powerful.

 Believe in yourself